SatenikS/SatenikS/README.md

 ### Hey there, I'm Satenik 👋

-Data Scientist with more than 5 years of experience in operations management, data analytics, finance and marketing.
+Data Scientist with more than six years of experience in operations management, data analytics, finance and marketing.

 Fun Facts about me:
 1) I'm a giant Harry Potter fan.